 Spider webs are existing for at least 100 million years3 and the term is used to define a web which is apparently still in use; i.e. the clean one.
-The abandoned one are known as cobweb and refer to the dusty one.
-The cobweb term is also used to describe tangled three dimensional webs formed by some spiders of the theridiidae family.
-Spiders when came on earth surface from water in early Devonian period they started making silk from specialized organs to protect their bodies and eggs4 but they gradually shifted their silk production ability towards using it a signal lines, guide lines and then as ground and bush webs.
+The abandoned one is known as cobweb and refer to the dusty one.
+The cobweb term is also used to describe tangled three-dimensional webs formed by some spiders of the theridiidae family.
+Spiders when came on earth surface from water in the early Devonian period they started making silk from specialized organs to protect their bodies and eggs4 but they gradually shifted their silk production ability towards using it a signal line, guidelines and then as ground and bush webs.
 This silk web formation eventually shifted in direction of making aerial web; one which we all are familiar, to catch their prey5.

-Spider web construction starts with the forming a bridge thread between two objects using sticky silk thread and their after tightening and strengthening it by repeat threads.
-When the bridge thread is done spider goes for creating a loosing thread and hanging in center of it.
-Spiders create another thread from center of loosing thread and attach it to another surface to tighten and create a Y shaped structure which works as the initial base for whole spider web construction.
-Further other necessary threads in radii were made and finally non sticky and sticky axillary threads are made in spiral to complete the construction and giving birth to a spider web.
+Spiderweb construction starts with the forming a bridge thread between two objects using sticky silk thread and their after tightening and strengthening it by repeat threads.
+When the bridge thread is done spider goes for creating a loosing thread and hanging in the center of it.
+Spiders create another thread from the center of loosing thread and attach it to another surface to tighten and create a Y shaped structure which works as the initial base for whole spider web construction.
+Further other necessary threads in radii were made and finally nonsticky and sticky axillary threads are made in a spiral to complete the construction and giving birth to a spider web.
 After the completion of web spider chews off the initial three center spiral threads then sits and waits.
 It takes about one day to a spider for building a web.

-How only insects get stuck not the Spider?7
+How only insects get stuck not the Spider?

 Spider webs are interesting devices made up of spider silk.
-They do act like a sticky pad causing insects to stick in that but spiders itself moves on it very easily without getting stucked.
-What makes these spider webs so selective in gluing ability that only works on insects not on the spider who constructed it?
-According to old proposed idea the spider do not get stuck in his own web because they coat their pods/ legs in a special sweat which makes it non-sticky on web surface.
-Some other naturalists believed that spiders only touches the non-sticky thread in web while moving.
+They do act like a sticky pad causing insects to stick in that but spiders itself moves on it very easily without getting stuck.
+What makes these spider webs so selective in gluing ability that only works on insects, not on the spider who constructed it?
+According to the old proposed idea, the spider does not get stuck in his own web because they coat their pods/ legs in a special sweat which makes it non-sticky on the web surface.
+Some other naturalists believed that spiders only touches the non-sticky thread in the web while moving.
 The idea was good enough to cure the curiosity of human mind until someone not bothered to test the idea.
-In year 2012 two biologists from Costa Rica decided to test this hypothesis and came out with real mechanism how this happens actually.
+In the year 2012, two biologists from Costa Rica decided to test this hypothesis and came out with real mechanism how this happens actually.

 Results of their study suggest this not as simple as it looks but a result of a combination of various procedures a spider does while walking over the web-